 You can even provide AI-driven personal shopping assistant services within your website.

-Improve the customer journey 😊
+5. Improve the live chat customer journey

 Once a potential customer lands on your website, your goal is to guide them smoothly from browser to buyer.
 To do this, you need to create an intuitive, streamlined website customer journey.